vector-js/vector/website/content/examples/unit-circle-angle.md

 title: Unit Circle Angle
 id: unit-circle-angle
 script: /examples/math/unit-circle-angle.js
-description: An interactive to demonstrate how the radius of a circle can be used to measure the angle between two rays.
+description: An interactive to demonstrate how a point along the circumference of the unit circle also defines an angle in the polar coordinate system.
 input: undefined
 tags: [math]
 weight: undefined